roxannebobby/roxannebobby/README.md

 - 🌱 I’m currently learning **Python**

-- 👨‍💻 All of my projects are available at [https://roxanneweber.com](https://roxanneweber.com)
+- 👨‍💻 Some of my projects are available at [https://roxanneweber.com](https://roxanneweber.com)

 - 💬 Ask me about **my previous experiences working with stakeholders, technical staff and IT managers helping direct and lead project development processes.**